Stakeholder-based Tool for the Analysis of Regional Risk (STARR)

 COMPUTATIONAL POLICY ANALYSIS TOOL

-This tool integrates decades of research on how households, governments, and insurance companies make decisions to recommend government policies (e.g., different incentives for home retrofits, property acquisition programs, or constraints on insurance pricing) and predicts how the other actors will respond to those policies.
-It also details the outcomes each stakeholder is likely to experience as coastal hazards and government policies change.
+STARR integrates decades of research to recommend interventions (e.g., incentives for home retrofits, property acquisition programs, or insurance) and predict how the other actors will respond to those policies.
+It also details the outcomes each stakeholder and the economy are likely to experience as coastal hazards and government policies change.

 A SYSTEMS APPROACH